Shahla Humbatova: Life

-In 2019 she spoke publicly about the poor conditions of political prisoner and journalist Mehman Huseynov, who was her client.
+In 2019 she spoke publicly about the poor detention conditions of political prisoner and journalist Mehman Huseynov, who was her client.
 Humbatova was later cautioned for spreading false information by the penitentiary service, and the Azerbaijani Bar Association threatened proceedings.
 After this, the prison forbade her from accessing her clients.
 The Bar Association attracted international criticism for disbarring Humbatova.
-Critics included the International Bar Association's Human Rights Institute and Lawyers for lawyers.
-The bar association was asked to withdraw given the "arbitrary" nature of its charges.
+Critics included the International Bar Association's Human Rights Institute and Lawyers Lor lawyers.
+The bar association was asked to withdraw its decision, given the "arbitrary" nature of its charges.

 She was given an award as an International Women of Courage on 4 March 2020, by the U.S. Secretary of State.
 Earle D. Litzenberger the US ambassador returned to Washington to support her as she received the award.
 She was the first person from Azerbaijan to win the award.
 She noted afterwards that she had been rewarded in the U.S. for the same thing that she had been punished for in Azerbaijan.